Travers Smith LLP - True Picture

 When and how to apply

-This year we will largely recruit for training contract 2027 from our vacation schemes, however we are also running a direct training contract application process.
-Candidates will be asked to apply directly for a training contract or our summer vacation scheme directly via our website.
+This year we will largely recruit for from our Summer Vacation Schemes, however we are also running a Direct Training Contract process.
+Candidates will be asked to apply directly via our website.
 Any updates will be available on our website and social media channels.

 The scheme will follow our internal programme, which includes a number of talks, workshops, and a negotiating exercise.
 There will also be department insights and close contact with trainees.
 The week is designed specifically for students to be given an authentic taste of a City lawyer's work.
 There are also working lunches and informal evening events.